open-telemetry/opentelemetry.io/content/en/docs/languages/java/sdk.md

 descriptions, metric aggregations (i.e. histogram bucket boundaries), the set of attribute keys to retain, etc.

-**NOTE:** Views have somewhat unintuitive behavior when multiple match a particular instrument.
-If one matching view changes the metric name and another changes the metric aggregation, you might expect the name and aggregation to be changed, but this is not the case.
+{{% alert %}} Views have somewhat unintuitive behavior when multiple match a particular instrument.
+If one matching view changes the metric name and another changes the metric aggregation, you might expect the name and aggregation are changed, but this is not the case.
 Instead, two metric streams are produced: one with the configured metric name and the default aggregation, and another with the original metric name and the configured aggregation.
 In other words, matching views _do not merge_.
-For best results, configure views with narrow selection criteria (i.e. select a single specific instrument).
+For best results, configure views with narrow selection criteria (i.e. select a single specific instrument). {{% /alert %}}

 The following code snippet demonstrates `View` programmatic configuration: